RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 They did it.
 The device is successful, and you can [buy an OpenROV](http://store.openrov.com/) kit today for $849.00.

+Movements are controlled via a USB-connected video game controller.
+A Bluetooth-equipped controller should work just as well.
+Some users will prefer the laptop keyboard; that works too.

+In other words, the computer that you’re using to read this article can probably control the OpenROV.

 ###Citizen Science
 Our world will always need professional scientists, people working in academia and in industry to push the frontier of knoweledge.
 Some scientific problems require the attention of PhD-level professionals, while other problems are better solved through crowdsourcing.
 Enter the [citizen scientist](http://en.wikipedia.org/wiki/Citizen_science).